Shrink/Reduce/Resize LVM Physical Volume on Kubuntu 14.04 Trusty LTS

 Check the Free Space Location

-Select Physical View.- If it is Located Between the Target Volume and the Swap Then You will Need to Execute All Steps
+Select Physical View.- If it is Located Between the Target Volume and the Swap Then you will Need to Execute All Steps

-- If it is External You can directly Resizing the LVM with GParted!
+- If it is External you can directly Resizing the LVM with GParted!

 -